scenerystack/community/docs/reference/api/sun/SliderThumb.md

 # SliderThumb

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/SliderThumb.ts](https://github.com/phetsims/sun/blob/main/js/SliderThumb.ts) for the most up-to-date information.

 ## Overview

 A default slider thumb, currently intended for use only in HSlider.
 It's a rectangle with a vertical white line down